 Frontier School Corporation uses an automated call system to notify patrons of a delay, cancellation, early release, or emergency message.
 It is crucial that the school has an updated, working telephone number.

-Also, we notify area radio stations along with T.V. stations 13 and 18 and post it on our school website.
+Also, we notify area radio stations along with local T.V. stations and post it on the school's Facebook Page.

 Each family should have a plan in case of early dismissal.

 TWO-HOUR DELAY